 - Under Academic Profile, select Test Summary for SAT/ACT, AP/IB scores, and the results of your placement exams

 Note: AP/IB scores are usually recorded by the middle of July.
 If you believe Lewis & Clark should have a record of your AP/IB scores, and those scores are not visible in WebAdvisor, you can get more information at the following websites:

 AP Score Reports - professionals.collegeboard.org/testing/ap/scores/reporting/for-students

 As soon as your classes are completed at your previous institution, it is critical to have your final transcript sent to Lewis & Clark.
 If you have AP and IB exam credit, these scores may affect your placement in some subjects.
 Contact the College Board or International Baccalaureate Organization to have the qualifying scores sent directly to Lewis & Clark.
 The Advanced Standing section of the Lewis & Clark Catalog has a subject breakdown.
 To access this information, visit go.lclark.edu/college/advanced/standing.
-The college typically receives these scores in early July.
+The college typically receives these scores in mid-July.

 During your time at Lewis & Clark, you’ll have a number of faculty resources to draw on for guidance.
 Your faculty advisor will help you navigate your way through Lewis & Clark’s curriculum and academic resources.
 While the responsibility for constructing a personal academic program ultimately belongs to you, faculty advisors can aid you as you explore new disciplines, plan for overseas travel, consider academic choices, and prepare for postgraduate opportunities.